pingcap/docs-cn/privilege-management.md

 # Privilege Management

 TiDB supports MySQL 5.7's privilege management system, including the syntax and privilege types.
-Starting with TiDB 3.0, support for SQL Roles is also available.
+The following features from MySQL 8.0 are also supported:

+* SQL Roles, starting with TiDB 3.0.
+* Dynamic privileges, starting with TiDB 5.1.

 This document introduces privilege-related TiDB operations, privileges required for TiDB operations and implementation of the privilege system.